-Before you write your learning goals, a good place to start is with the widely accepted educational goals for learning that are important to incorporate into any academic internship.
-The three categories for common learning goals are:
+Before you write your learning agreement plan, a good place to start is with the widely accepted educational goals for learning that are important to incorporate into any academic internship.
+The three categories for common learning goal are:

-- 1. Cognitive Development Goals - To apply knowledge and skills related to the concepts, principles, and methodologies of one's major or discipline and liberal arts education (i.e., connecting theory to practice). - To acquire new knowledge in a new setting to enhance classroom education. - To integrate or synthesize knowledge from diverse disciplines, courses and areas of experience. - To apply higher order thinking skills (critical thinking, analysis, synthesis, evaluation, complex problem solving) to "real world" situations. - 2.
-General Skill Development Goals - To develop skill competencies specific to an occupation or profession. - To expand oral and written communication skills. - To increase skills for understanding and working with people of diverse backgrounds and cultures and to work effectively within diverse environments. - To acquire additional interpersonal communication and interaction skills. - To develop skills to work effectively within formal and informal networks and work cultures. - To further develop observation, recording and interpretation skills. - To develop skills needed for effective citizenship. - To acquire skills in leadership. - 3.
-Personal Development Goals - To develop self-awareness.
+1. Cognitive Development Goals

+- To apply knowledge and skills related to the concepts, principles, and methodologies of one's major or discipline and liberal arts education (i.e., connecting theory to practice). - To acquire new knowledge in a new setting to enhance classroom education. - To integrate or synthesize knowledge from diverse disciplines, courses and areas of experience. - To apply higher order thinking skills (critical thinking, analysis, synthesis, evaluation, complex problem solving) to "real world" situations.

+2. General Skill Development Goals

+- To develop skill competencies specific to an occupation or profession. - To expand oral and written communication skills. - To increase skills for understanding and working with people of diverse backgrounds and cultures and to work effectively within diverse environments. - To acquire additional interpersonal communication and interaction skills. - To develop skills to work effectively within formal and informal networks and work cultures. - To further develop observation, recording and interpretation skills. - To develop skills needed for effective citizenship. - To acquire skills in leadership.

+3. Personal Development Goals

+- To develop self-awareness.

-- To clarify one's own values. - To develop self-reliance and self-confidence. - To develop and use an ethical perspective. - To develop career awareness, direction and exploration of vocation
+- To clarify one's own values.

+- To develop self-reliance and self-confidence.

+- To develop and use an ethical perspective.

+- To develop career awareness, direction and exploration of vocation

-If you develop goals that clearly incorporate learning opportunities from these categories, your internship should be acceptable to a faculty supervisor and worthy of academic credit.
+If you develop a learning agreement plan that clearly incorporates learning goals from these categories, your internship should be acceptable to a faculty supervisor and worthy of academic credit.

-WRITING LEARNING GOALS
+WRITING A LEARNING AGREEMENT PLAN

-At Augsburg, we use the Internship Learning Goals form to structure the academic focus of your internship.
+At Augsburg, we use the Augsburg Internship Learning Agreement form to structure the academic focus of your internship.
 It is designed to help you address the following three questions:

-- What do I want to learn and/or what do I think I might learn? - How will this learning be acquired or accomplished? - How will I reflect on what I learned and demonstrate to others what I learned?
+- 1. What do I want to learn and/or what do I think I might learn? - 2.
+How will this learning be acquired or accomplished? - 3.
+How will I reflect on what I learned and demonstrate to others what I learned?

-There are two parts to your learning goals form: the work component and the academic component.
-The Work Component describes your on-the-job tasks, responsibilities and projects.
+There are two parts to your Learning Agreement plan: the work component and the academic component.

+- 1. The Work Component describes your on-the-job tasks, responsibilities and projects.
 The work component should include a written job description from your on-site work supervisor.
 This is important for clarification of the expectations of the work supervisor and to make sure that your on-the-job tasks include challenging and meaningful work.
-This also gives your faculty supervisor an overview of what the learning opportunities are.
+This also gives your faculty sponsor an overview of what the learning opportunities are. - 2.
 The Academic Component outlines, in detail, how you will use the work experience and expand upon it to make connections to the concepts, theories and practices of your major and your liberal arts general education.
 The academic component should include a combination of cognitive development, general skill development, and personal and professional development that were outlined earlier.
-The overall plan is completed at the beginning of the internship experience and its purpose is to provide the direction and the process for what you will know, be able to do, and how you will show what you learned by the end of the internship.
+The overall learning agreement plan is completed at the beginning of the internship experience and its purpose is to provide the direction and the process for what you will know, be able to do, and how you will show what you learned by the end of the internship.
 The academic component is broken down into three main categories for you to develop, plus a timeline.